KiranRajKB/jira-clone/README.md

 Welcome to the Task Management System!

-An admin account is created by default when this application is run for the first time.
+An admin account is automatically created when you run this application for the first time.
+You can use the following credentials to access the admin account:

 **Admin Credentials:**
 - Username: admin